hpi-studyu/studyu/docker/README.md

 # Run StudyU with Docker

-## Notice

-The files in this directory are adapted from the [Supabase Github repository](https://github.com/supabase/supabase/tree/master/docker)

-In case of upgrading this setup from the official repository, custom changes to the docker-compose.yml file have to be considered.

 ## Description

 The StudyU modules can be run with Docker and `docker-compose` which makes it easy to operate.